Skip to content

 4 Reasons Young Vegetable Plants Aren’t Growing

-If vegetable plants aren't growing properly, there could be various reasons behind it.
+If vegetable plants aren't growing properly, there could be several reasons behind it.
 Photo: Getty Images / TG23

 June 17, 2025, 7:26 am | Read time: 4 minutes

 Growing your own vegetables is an exciting endeavor.
 Watching a seed transform into food on our plates within weeks or months is impressive.
-Unfortunately, home gardening is fraught with minor challenges. myHOMEBOOK gardening expert Franka Kruse-Gering explains why young plants sometimes stop growing and remain small.
+Unfortunately, home gardening comes with its own set of challenges. myHOMEBOOK gardening expert Franka Kruse-Gering explains why young plants sometimes stop growing and remain small.

 Follow myHOMEBOOK on WhatsApp now